sbergen/GenSubstitute/README.md

 ### Definitely on the TODO list
 - Better documentation
+- Improving messages in received call assertions (and other errors/assertions).
 - Supporting interfaces which hide members with `new`.
 - Configuring default return values in a substitution context.
   Currently everything just returns `default`, unless configured otherwise.
 - Mocking events (I personally prefer `IObservable` over events, but this will probably be needed at some point).
 - Preventing functionality meant only for generated code from being used directly.
   Due to the generated code living alongside "user code", this is not completely trivial.
-- Improving messages in received call assertions (and other errors/assertions).
+- Thread-safety: Currently GenSubstitute is only safe to use from a single thread.

 ### Will probably be added
 - Mocking delegates.
 Fairly easy to live without, but could leverage the infrastructure.